wsldl-pg/ArchW-docs/How-to-Setup.md

 [root@PC-NAME]$ sudo pacman-key --populate
 ```

-#### Optional.
-Install systemctl alternative
+### Install systemctl alternative (Optional)

-We can't use systemd on WSL,this is WSL specification.
-However,There are several solutions.
+WSL does not have support for systemd however, there are several solutions.
 Please see [Known issues](Known-issues.md#systemdsystemctl).